 This is the highest level of competition within the club but is still open to all.

 Members already in possession of higher distinctions such as ARPS, FRPS, DPAGB, MPAGB, AFIAP or EFIAP, or those working towards these qualifications, would be best placed in Division 1.

 There are 4 internal competitions for Division 1 & 2.

-to 2 mono prints, 2 colour prints and 2 digital projected images.
+Submissions are limited to 6 images, 2 mono prints, 2 colour prints and 2 digital projected images.